dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 ### DO annotate parameter types on function declarations.

 A function's parameter list determines its boundary to the outside world.
-Parameters should have their types annotated so that boundary is well defined.
+Annotating parameter types makes that boundary well defined.
-Note that even though they look like variable initializers, Dart does not infer an optional parameter's type from its default value.
+Note that even though default parameter values look like variable initializers, Dart doesn't infer an optional parameter's type from its default value.

 {:.good}
 <?code-excerpt "design_good.dart (annotate-parameters)"?>